 Have you wondered if the 40-gallon breeder tanks you see at the pet store are big enough for your bearded dragon?

-What does your bearded dragon need?
+So what does your bearded dragon need?

 40 Gallon Breeder Tank for Bearded Dragons

 A 40-gallon breeder tank will fit a bearded dragon until they reach about 12″ inches (30 cm).
 At this point, you’ll need a much larger tank for the adult bearded dragon.
-We don’t recommend keeping two bearded dragons in this size of tank.
+We don’t recommend keeping two bearded dragons in this size tank.

 Here we dive deep into why a 40-gallon tank will work, but also the drawbacks of its size.